Variables#

 # cannot change part of the string after creation

 Python does have mutable types.
-We’ll talk about these later in the course, and these are where aliasing shines!
+We’ll talk about these soon!

 Indentation#